mortenwagner/fugarc/README.md

 A pattern (between 1 and 16 steps wide) can be played as 4 different tracks.
 Think of a track as a "playhead" you can direct to move through the steps with different speeds, different directions — or even randomly.
 You can also set each track to transpose the steps of patterns.

 Pitch and trigger information for each track can be directed to crow and/or ansible outputs in the parameter section.
+You can also direct track outputs to (seperate) midi channels

 Also available are options to direct clock-signals, extra LFO's and random voltages to crow outputs - available in the parameter-sections.

 ### Requirements:
 - Crow

-Optional: *Ansible, Arc, Grid*
+Optional: *Ansible, Arc, Grid, MIDI*

 ### Controls:
 - **Grids** controls pattern